 The availability of authorized but unissued shares, coupled with the elimination of the preemptive right of shareholders to subscribe to newly issued shares, could discourage third parties from attempting to gain control of the Company, since the Board of Directors could authorize the issuance of such shares in a private placement or otherwise to one or more persons.
-The issuance of these shares could dilute the voting power of a person attempting to acquire control or otherwise hinder the efforts of the other person to acquire control.
+The issuance of these shares could dilute the voting power of a person attempting to acquire control of the Company, increase the cost of acquiring control or otherwise hinder the efforts of the other person to acquire control.